 From the Main Building to the Workshop to the terrace to the commercial store at the front, our minds started racing about the possibilities.
 The location seemed perfect to us.
 Rua da Cedofeita is a street where you can still breathe an authentic Portuguese air, and only steps away from the core of the city’s tourist area".

-The negotiation for the purchase of the property concluded in May 2019.
+the purchase of the property was concluded in May 2019.
 Massi and Jerry immediately started searching for local architects in Porto, to ensure that they knew the city and understood the wider landscape and so that their project could proceed in a way which respected its environment.
 They bought the property at a time when Porto was experiencing a real estate boom and when it would have been easy to make a very different choice:

 “In recent years, a lot of buildings have been converted into small apartments or identikit guesthouses.
 It would have been an easy path for us to follow too, but we were not interested in a short-term HIGH-REturn investment by dividing one big beautiful house into a number of small studios.
 We had a clear vision of our project and that involved a longer term relationship between us and the city” says Massi.